 Getting Smart: Know Your Facts About IFAN

 High-speed Internet is essential for quality of life.
-With job applications, health services and homework assignments living in the Digital Space, there are many households still in the dark.
+With job applications, health services and homework assignments living in the Digital Space, many households are still in the dark.
 In California alone, 16 percent of the state’s population do not have high-speed Internet at home and 30 percent do not have broadband and a computing device.

 Broadband Internet allows users to access Internet-related services at significantly higher speeds than traditional dial-up modem connections.